Skip to main content

 Professional Airflow Testing Equipment

-1. Airflow Measurement Devices Digital anemometers provide velocity and volumetric flow measurement.
-Pitot tube systems enable precise ductwork velocity measurement.
-Flow capture hoods allow direct register and grille airflow measurement.
-Hot wire anemometers handle low velocity and direction measurement.
-Ultrasonic flow meters offer non-invasive airflow measurement.
+Digital anemometers give me velocity and volumetric flow.
+Pitot tube systems are my go-to for precise duct velocity measurement.
+Flow capture hoods measure register and grille airflow directly.
+Hot wire anemometers catch low-velocity problems that other tools miss.
+Ultrasonic flow meters let me take measurements without cutting into the ductwork.

 Analysis and Reporting Software